mishachepi/obsidian-anytype-sync/README.md

 # Obsidian - Anytype Sync

-A plugin for bidirectional synchronization between Obsidian notes and Anytype objects, preserving your knowledge graph connections across both platforms.
+A plugin for synchronization between Obsidian notes and Anytype objects.

 ## Overview

-This plugin enables seamless integration between Obsidian and Anytype, allowing you to work with your knowledge base in either environment while maintaining consistency.
+This plugin enables seamless integration between Obsidian and Anytype, allowing you to work with your knowledge base.
 You can import objects from Anytype to Obsidian and sync Obsidian notes with Anytype objects.
 It automatically converts Anytype object links to Obsidian wikilinks, letting you harness the power of both platforms.

-**Note**: This is a pre-release version that ~~may~~ definitely contain bugs and incomplete functionality.
+**Note**: This is like a pre-release version that ~~may~~ definitely contains some bugs and incomplete functionality.
 Be carefull with your data.

 **Developed with ClaudeCode.**